wtcross/simple-naming-scheme/README.md

 Using this naming scheme for domains actually removes the need to purchase an expensive wildcard cert for a project and each of its environments.

 Other than defining each part of the name a separator needs to be picked.
 Above the separator is a hyphen.
 If you need to be able to parse names, in logs for example, then take that into consideration when picking the separator.

+### Collaboration
+If there are any questions that need clarification create an issue.
+If your goal is to improve the naming scheme then please submit a PR!